Lotus-Gaming-DE/wcr-extractor/README.md

 CI executes `pre-commit` and the test suite with coverage ≥90 %.
 A scheduled workflow performs a Snyk security scan.
+Dependabot creates pull requests to update Python and GitHub Actions dependencies, and alerts are enabled for vulnerable packages.

 ## Contributing translations